 Simon is Head of Public Policy for the Evangelical Alliance.
 Prior to joining the Alliance, he was in full time practice as a barrister with specialisms in personal injury and employment law.
 Simon holds a specialist LL.M in employment law and is focused upon issues of religious liberty.
 Before he was called to the Bar, Simon worked as a teacher in secondary education (11-18).
 Moreover, he is also an experienced law lecturer having tutored both undergraduate and postgraduate students.
 He enjoys most sports and walking in the country.

-Tim is associate director of the Proclamation Trust Cornhill Training Course and his research interests include the doctrine of scripture and theology of preaching.
-Tim was the vicar of Holy Trinity, Hinckley in Leicestershire for nine years.
+Tim is Tutor in Homiletics at Oak Hill College.
+Previously he taught at The Cornhill Training Course and also served for nine years as the vicar of Holy Trinity, Hinckley.
+His research interests include the doctrine of Scripture and theology of preaching.
 He is the author of Words of Life: Scripture as the Living and Active Word of God (IVP, 2009).
 Tim supports Birmingham City FC from a distance (it builds character) and enjoys running.